Adventurous African Family Safari with Teens in Uganda

 Many of the lodges that we use have a swimming pool.
 Some clubs are located on lakes such as Lake Mutanda, Lake Bunyonyi in Uganda, and Lake Kivu in the Rwanda area Bilharzia Free, with no Crocodiles or Hippos.

 Food – most of our family Lodges will cater to the younger crowd when they can.
-We suggest ordering a Ugandan Rolex, which is a Chapati stuffed with eggs, vegetables, and even things like sausages.
-A Ugandan breakfast burrito.
+We suggest ordering aa Chapati stuffed with eggs, vegetables, and even sausages—a Ugandan breakfast burrito.

-Dietary needs will also be met if the Lodge is notified at the time of booking by us.
+Dietary needs will also be met if we notify the Lodge when booking.
 Read more here about Family Friendly Lodges.

 Staying in Touch with Home and Friends: